silentDjay/Mapstery/README.md

 Bugs to fix:

+* Clicks on the modalInstructions class do not close the modal
+* Click counter still updates for clicks past successful click/country reveal
+* Clicks on these territories do not return country/any results from the Google Maps API:

+    * Arunachal Pradesh (far northeastern India)
+    * Crimea
+    * Kosovo
+    * Palestine
+    * Jammu and Kashmir (far northern India) - there are a LOT of separate disputed territories up there
+    * South Ossetia (Georgia)
+    * Abkhazia (Georgia)
+    * North Cyprus
+    * Southern Kuril Islands (North of Sapporo)

+Additional examples can be found on this list: https://en.wikipedia.org/wiki/List_of_territorial_disputes

-* Clicks on the Republic of Kosovo or Palestine do not return country/any results from the Google Maps API (approximate their locations with lat/lng and in the case that no data is returned within that approximate area, provide data accordingly.)
+To address this, choose which country you want them to belong to (or report them as 'Unclaimed Territory' and include it in the list of potential countries(you'll need to differentiate this from clicks on bodies of water)) OR approximate their locations with lat/lng and in the case that no data is returned within that approximate area, provide data accordingly.

 * Vatican City/Holy See returns poorly formed country data upon click (country name and zip code)
 * US Minor Outlying Islands doesn't have lat/lng data for the reveal
-* Disable clicks after country is found or revealed
-* Clicks on the modalInstructions class do not close the modal